kuroiLabs/syringe/README.md

 }
 ```

-## Credits and Other Considerations
+## Credits / Considerations
-This library is largely inspired by Google Angular's DI framework.
-Admittedly, I didn't read much (or any) of their source code because I'm familiar enough with Angular that I know their custom module pattern is too deeply engrained in that code for it to serve as a great example for my implementation.
+This library is largely inspired by the *feel* of Google Angular's DI framework, minus the custom module pattern and any external dependencies.
+You can use it for UI/browser apps, but it's better suited for server side Node.js/TypeScript apps.

-I moreso wrote the code with Angular DI's overall _feel_ in mind.
-While they make use of `reflect-metadata` and other methods to remove the need to decorate constructor arguments, I chose to leverage only TypeScript and JavaScript in my code.

-I also didn't want to use the paradigm of automatically detecting which instance to inject based on constructor argument type because that makes it harder to create abstraction layers.
-Decorating each argument with the target concretion for injection allows the instance property itself to be typed as an _abstraction_.